 The company donates $5 from each bottle they sell and 10 percent of their sales to animal rescue groups, as well as donating cases of wines for fundraising events.
 In two years, Canine Wines has donated more than $16,000 in wine donations and cash from sales.

 "It has meaning to us, instead of just making and selling wine, " Raymond said.

 Naughtin and Raymond, who both have full-time high-tech jobs, operate their mostly online wine business from their San Ramon home.
 They don't own a vineyard.
 They purchase grapes and use the facilities at Crushpad Inc. in San Francisco to make the wine.

 The bottles sell for $28 to $65 bottle.
 They hope as business grows to be able to work full-time on Canine Wines and offer their wines at stores.
-They have a wine shop in Modesto that sells their wine and they are looking for local stores to
+They have a wine shop in Modesto that sells their wine and they are looking for local stores to carry their products.

 The idea for the wine company began two years ago.
 Naughtin and Raymond enjoy a good glass of wine and wanted to make their own, but they needed a concept and label.
 Then they looked at Joey, an Australian shepherd mix Naughtin had adopted from a shelter, and the idea was born.
 Joey was on the label of the 2005 Cabernet Sauvignon.

 "We were looking for a passion," Naughtin said.
 "We wanted to do more for animal rescue."